Students need to know when they're talking with AI

 A note on the change

 If your students ask about the change, here's a simple framing: Dot is still here to help you learn.
 We changed how it looks so it's easier to remember that Dot is a tool built to help you think, not a person.
-Your teachers, classmates, and other trusted adults are the people who know you and care about you.

 What's not changing